Windows OS Hub

 This operation consolidates all redundant redo logs on your virtual machine

 Confirm that you want to delete the redundant logs.
 Then vCenter will consolidate disks and clear the logs.
-The consolidation may take a few minutes and the VM performance may degrade.
+The consolidation process can take a long time depending on the size of the VM, the number of snapshots, and the current host/datastore load.
+During consolidation, VM performance may degrade.
+Wait for the “Consolidate virtual machine disk files” task to complete.

 consolidating vmdisks vsphere

-In some cases, during consolidation you may see this error in the vSphere console:
+In some cases, when performing a consolidation you may see this error in the vSphere console:

 Unable to access file since it is locked.
 An error occurred while consolidating disks: Failed to lock the file.
 Consolidation failed for disk node ‘scsi0:0’: Failed to lock the file.